voilalab/KLIP/song22/README.md

 # KLIP: Localized Distribution Shift Detection via KL-Divergence with Diffusion Priors in Inverse Problems

-This repository contains the code for the paper:

-**KLIP: Localized Distribution Shift Detection via KL-Divergence with Diffusion Priors in Inverse Problems** Accepted to CVPR 2026.

----

 ## Acknowledgements

 This repository builds on the codebase of [Solving Inverse Problems in Medical Imaging with Score-Based Generative Models](https://openreview.net/forum?id=vaRCHVj0uGI) (Song et al., ICLR 2022).
 We thank the authors for making their code publicly available.
 If you are interested in the original work, please refer to their [repository](https://github.com/yang-song/score_sde).